emerge-ehri/fhir-specification/docs/source/design.rst

 	- Documenting resolutions requiring custom profiles & extensions
 	- Feedback from BCM-HGSC lab pilot development.

+With the emergence of FHIR as an interoperable healthcare standard and the work of the HL7 Clinical Genomics (CG) Workgroup towards the creation of a FHIR Genomics Reporting Implementation Guide (GR IG){Updating}, the Network decided to develop and evaluate the GR IG in an effort to contribute to and validate the nascent GR IG.

 TODO <discuss the process for mapping CG IG profiles and FHIR resources to elements.>